 Chief Executive Officer

-Chad joins us from Gwinnett County DWR where he worked his way up from an operator to pump stations manager to wastewater manager of the F. Wayne Hill Water Resources Center.
-Prior to joining TWT, he was a subject matter expert in the training department where he developed specific training programs to help DWR's 600+ operations staff not only pass their certifications, but hone their skills to maximize advancement opportunities.
+Chad has 20 years of experience in the water industry.
+He joins TWT from Gwinnett County DWR where he previously served as Wastewater Manager of the F. Wayne Hill Water Resources Center, Superintendent of the Crooked Creek WRF, and Pump Stations Section Manager.
+Prior to joining TWT, he also served as a subject matter expert for the training department where he developed specific training programs to help DWR's 600+ operations and maintenance staff not only pass their certifications, but hone their skills to maximize advancement opportunities.

 The Water Tower is committed to a diversity and inclusivity in all of our departments, programs, and facilities.
 All employees, volunteers, contractors, partners, visitors, and program participants must feel valued and respected whatever their gender, race, ethnicity, national origin, age, sexual orientation or identity, education or disability.
 We are committed to a nondiscriminatory and equitable workplace and provide equal opportunity for employment and advancement in all of our departments and programs.
 We respect and value diverse life experiences and heritages and ensure that all voices are valued and heard.